lubianat/tiokhin2020/notes_by_lubiana.md

 I will implement it ussing the [assertthat package](https://cran.r-project.org/web/packages/assertthat/index.html).

-evolution : Should be 0 or 1.
-(See note on Step 0 about boolean arguments).
+evolution : Originally, should be 1 or 0.
+I will change it for a boolean argument (TRUE or FALSE) which is slightly better (but see note on Step 0 about boolean arguments).

 lifespan : Positive integer.
 Let's set  a minimum of 500 and a maximum of 50 000 as reasonable max and minimum.